kamranahmmed786/hep_MG5_workflow/README.md

-# MadGraph5 Cluster Installation and Configuration
+# MadGraph5 Configuration And Sample Generation

-This repository provides detailed step-by-step instructions for installing and configuring the following software components required for High Energy Physics simulations using **MadGraph5_aMC@NLO** on a Condor-based cluster.
+This repository provides detailed step-by-step instructions for installing and configuring the following software components required for High Energy Physics simulations using **MadGraph5_aMC@NLO** on a Condor-based cluster and a standalone PC.

 Each guide is modular and focused on a specific part of the installation process.